slexisvn/query_engine/docs/01-frontend/07-the-ast-and-its-limits.md

 ## Exercises

+### Understand

+Why can SELECT missing FROM absent be syntactically valid while still being impossible to run against the current catalog?

+### Practice

-1. Parse `SELECT NOPE FROM NOSUCH` and print the tree.
+1. **Observe.** Parse `SELECT NOPE FROM NOSUCH` and print the tree.
 Then bind it and read the error.
 Which stage produced each, and what does that tell you about where to look when a user reports a problem?

-2. Parse `SELECT C_NAME AS NM FROM CUSTOMER ORDER BY NM` and `SELECT 1 FROM T ORDER BY C_NAME`.
+2. **Observe.** Parse `SELECT C_NAME AS NM FROM CUSTOMER ORDER BY NM` and `SELECT 1 FROM T ORDER BY C_NAME`.
 Diff the `orderBy` fragments.
 What would you have to add to the AST to distinguish them, and why would it not help?

-3. Count the node types in `ast.ts` that exist only to record a keyword that could have been a flag — `BetweenExprNode.negated` is one solution, a `NOT` wrapper would have been another.
+3. **Observe.** Count the node types in `ast.ts` that exist only to record a keyword that could have been a flag — `BetweenExprNode.negated` is one solution, a `NOT` wrapper would have been another.
 What does each choice cost the optimizer?

-4. `SELECT *` is one node.
+4. **Extend (optional).** `SELECT *` is one node.
 Write down every piece of information the binder must have to expand it, and in what order.

-5. Sketch what would break if `ColumnRefNode` gained a `dataType` field filled in by the parser.
+5. **Extend (optional).** Sketch what would break if `ColumnRefNode` gained a `dataType` field filled in by the parser.
 Name a query for which the parser could not fill it in correctly.

+### Hints and expected observations

+Its tokens and clause structure fit the grammar.
+The AST records names, while the binder must establish that the relation and column exist.

 ## Recap